-2. When it is necessary to place a juvenile sex offender out of state with a custodial parent or legal guardian prior to the acceptance of supervision, under the provision of Rule 5-101(4), the sending state shall determine if the circumstances of the juvenile’s immediate placement justify the use of a travel permit, including consideration of the appropriateness of the placement.
-If approved by the sending state’s ICJ Office, the following procedures shall be initiated:
+3. When it is necessary for a juvenile sex offender to relocate with a legal guardian prior to the acceptance of supervision, and there is no legal guardian in the sending state, the sending state shall determine if the circumstances of the juvenile’s immediate relocation justifies the use of a Form VII Out-of-State Travel Permit and Agreement to Return, including consideration of the appropriateness of the residence.
+If approved by the sending state’s ICJ Office, the following shall be initiated:

 a.
-Upon notification, the sending state shall provide the receiving state with an approved travel permit along with a written explanation as to why ICJ procedures for submitting the referral could not be followed.
+The sending state shall provide the receiving state with an approved Form VII Out-of-State Travel Permit and Agreement to Return along with a written explanation as to why ICJ procedures for submitting the referral could not be followed.

 b.
-The sending state shall transmit a complete ICJ referral to the receiving state within ten (10) business days of the travel permit being issued.
-The receiving state shall make the decision whether it will expedite the ICJ referral or process the referral according to Rule 4-102.
+If not already submitted, the sending state shall transmit a complete referral to the receiving state within ten (10) business days of the Form VII Out-of-State Travel Permit and Agreement to Return being issued.
+The receiving state shall make the decision whether it will expedite the referral or process the referral according to Rule 4-102.

 c.
-Within five (5) business days of receipt of the travel permit, the receiving state shall advise the sending state of applicable registration requirements and/or reporting instructions, if any.
+Within five (5) business days of receipt of the Form VII Out-of-State Travel Permit and Agreement to Return, the receiving state shall advise the sending state of applicable registration requirements and/or reporting instructions, if any.
 The sending state shall be responsible for communicating the registration requirements and/or reporting instructions to the juvenile and his/her family in a timely manner.

 d.
-The sending state shall maintain responsibility until supervision is accepted in the receiving state.
-The receiving state shall have the authority to supervise juveniles pursuant to reporting instructions from the receiving state.
+The sending state shall maintain responsibility until supervision is accepted by, and the juvenile has arrived in, the receiving state.
+The receiving state shall have the authority to supervise juveniles pursuant to reporting instructions issued under 4-103(3)(c).

-4. In conducting home evaluations for juvenile sex offenders, the receiving state shall ensure compliance with local policies or laws to issuing reporting instructions.
-If the proposed residence is unsuitable, the receiving state may deny acceptance referred to in Rule 5-101(4).
+4. In conducting home evaluations for juvenile sex offenders, the receiving state shall ensure compliance with local policies or laws when issuing reporting instructions.
+If the proposed residence is unsuitable, the receiving state may deny acceptance referred to in Rule 4-104(4).

-5. A juvenile sex offender shall abide by the registration laws in the receiving state, i.e., felony or sex offender registration, notification or DNA testing.
+5. Juvenile sex offender shall abide by the registration laws in the receiving state, i.e., felony or sex offender registration, notification or DNA testing.

 6. A juvenile sex offender who fails to register when required will be subject to the laws of the receiving state.